myl7/nrm/README.md

 Use [ptrace][ptrace-man] to trap [`unlink*`][unlink-man] syscall and do path validation to protect your files from sad unexpected unrecoverable deletion

+## Progress

+Now only `nrm rm /tmp/test` can be finely detected and blocked.
+**ALPHA STAGE, DO NOT USE IT UNLESS YOU KNOW WHAT YOU ARE DOING!**

 ## Usage

 Run `nrm -h` to view help of nrm part.